Tremainm/SOC_Project/index.md

 ### **Project Set-Up**
 Summarise the project set-up and design flow.
 Include a screenshot of your own set-up, for example see the image of my Project Summary window below.
 Guideline 1 short paragraph.

-I began my project by getting a template from Michelle which had code to print stripes to the screen and another template that had code to cycle through different colours.
-From running synthesis, imlpementation and generating a bitstream for both templates, I began understanding how the code worked.
-I used a combination of both templates to create my own custom cycle that would cycle through different custom images.
+I began the project by creating a new Vivado project and defined the target FPGA board.
+We were given a constraints file that had clock configurations and pin assignments for the reset switch on the board.
+The design flow began by writing the verilog code, synthesizing it to check for any syntax or logic errors, running implementaion, and generating a bitstream to programme the FPGA board.
+Below is a screenshot of the project summary window.

 <img src="https://raw.githubusercontent.com/Tremainm/SOC_Project/main/docs/assets/images/VGAPrjSum.png">
 ### **Template Code**